Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 April 2026 00.45.19 UTC
+- WIB: Senin, 6 April 2026 02.00.32 UTC
-- WITA: Senin, 6 April 2026 01.45.19 UTC
+- WITA: Senin, 6 April 2026 03.00.32 UTC
-- WIT: Senin, 6 April 2026 02.45.19 UTC
+- WIT: Senin, 6 April 2026 04.00.32 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational